andrewvictor5/IcebergExplorerROV/README.md

 [Software In the Loop Testing](https://www.add2.co.uk/applications/sil/)

 <a id='hw-sim'></a>
 ### Hardware Simulation

+Similar to the [SIL simulation](#sw-sim) mentioned, hardware simulation would also come with its own great benefits.
+However, our team did not complete this because it was out of the scope for our original project.

+#### Recomendation:

+Research [HITL Simulation](#https://en.wikipedia.org/wiki/Hardware-in-the-loop_simulation) and decide if it is within the scope of the project to work on.
+You will need to balanace the cost of labor setting up the system as well as the cost of purchasing a completely identical system to do testing on.
+HITL simiulation provides a great way to develop systems in parallel.

+#### Resources:

+- _Enhancing Embedded Systems Simulation: A Chip-Hardware-in-the-Loop Framework_ by Christian Köhler
+- _Hardware-in-the-loop simulation for a production system_ by Park, Sang C ; Chang, Minho

 <a id='bp-design'></a>
 ### Battery Pack Design

+In its current state, the system contains two separate batteries.
+One for powering the ROV and its motors, and the other for powering the Melting Attachment System.
+The issue with having two batteries is the space that having two separate battery enclosures takes up.
+However, there is some merit in keeping the systems separate, as isolating the ROV drive battery will prevent a [common mode failure](https://en.wikipedia.org/wiki/Common_cause_and_special_cause_(statistics)#Common_mode_failure_in_engineering) of the entire system.
+Our team did not complete this because it was out of the scope for our original project.

+#### Recomendation:

+Do risk analysis to see if the system can benefit from consolodating batteries (improvement on energy density).
+If you decide to carry forwards with making a battery pack, the [Power Supply PCB](#pwr-pcb) should be in the front of your mind when designing.
+Additionally, research into a [battery management system](#https://en.wikipedia.org/wiki/Battery_management_system) (BMS) will also be crucial.

 <a id='motor-conf'></a>
 ### BlueRov2 Motor Configuration

 <a id='mech'></a>
 ### Need for a Mechanical Engineer